 Many Australians find themselves struggling with large amounts of debt with no way to comfortably manage it.
-An unexpected change in income, emergency, relationship breakdown or other unforeseen event can cause severe financial stress.
+An unexpected change in income, emergency, relationship breakdown or other unforeseen event can cause financial stress.

 Below are popular debt relief strategies including options many don’t know about.